 At the moment, Babcock SAA has among the most highly trained and experienced 30 helicopter pilots in Finland.
-Indeed, training covers around 30 percent of each pilot’s flying hours, and training is the only time during which all the employees are brought together to develop their competence and share ideas and knowledge.
+Indeed, training covers around 30 percent of each pilot’s flying hours.
+Training is the only time during which all the employees are brought together to develop their competence and share ideas and knowledge.
 But the nature of mission-critical services also makes top training essential.

 “We understand our role in the larger healthcare system.
 We meet patients when they are having the worst days of their lives.
 People need to trust that their loved ones are taken care of and that there is always hope.
 This is one of the drivers of our determination to continuously develop our performance and safety culture.
 And this is not only limited to developing flying skills, but more of an overall approach to continuous training, one that boosts pilot confidence, competence, and the overall ability to embark on a mission when conditions are difficult, but help is needed”, Lauri Pukkinen continues.